benoitbryon/documentation-style-guide-sphinx/README.rst

 In software development, documentation matters.

 `Sphinx`_ is a great documentation builder.
-It is industry standard for `Python`_ projects, but is not tied to Python and can be used to document almost everything.
+It is community standard for `Python`_ projects, but is not tied to Python and can be used to document almost everything.
 One of his strength is to use the `reStructuredText`_ syntax, which focuses on simplicity and readability for humans.

+`Sphinx reStructuredText primer` and `docutils' reStructuredText documentation`_ focus on syntax.
+They give examples, but they are quite permissive.

 When developers contribute to projects, they read and write documentation.
 There are conventions about writing code, but there is no about writing documentation.
-So documentations, despite they are based on a common toolkit, are really heterogeneous.
+So documentations, despite they are based on a common toolkit, are really heterogeneous:

+* the more developers, the more heterogeneous.
+* every project may use its own conventions.

 Goal
 ====